Skip to content

 M.Ed. in School Counseling

-Salem College’s online master of education in school counseling, or MED-SC, program prepares passionate educators who want to make a difference in the lives of K-12 students.
+Salem College’s online master of Education in School Counseling program prepares passionate educators who want to make a difference in the lives of K-12 students.
 Students will gain the knowledge and skills required to become licensed school counselors and learn about:

 • Advocacy